 Enactment date: Law number:

-Title: A Local Law to amend the administrative code of the city of New York, in relation to requiring corrections officers to carry and administer opioid antagonists while on duty and to receive related training
+Title: A Local Law to amend the administrative code of the city of New York, in relation to requiring correction officers to carry and administer opioid antagonists while on duty and to receive related training

 Sponsors: Shahana K. Hanif, Carlina Rivera , Chi A. Ossé, Erik D. Bottcher, Mercedes Narcisse, Public Advocate Jumaane Williams, Christopher Marte, Lincoln Restler, Kristin Richardson Jordan, Gale A. Brewer, Kevin C. Riley